What is an Artist Statement?

 Painting by Berthe Morisot

-Check out some great examples of artist portfolio websites for your inspiration and more examples of artist statements.
+Check out these great examples of artist portfolio websites for your inspiration and further examples of artist statements.

 1. Share the inspiration behind your art

-One of the best ways to introduce your art to the viewers is to write about your inspiration behind it.
-It’s laying the foundation before you begin to explain your art to the viewers.
-Your inspiration can be a daily phenomenon or a particular incident.
+One of the best ways to introduce your art to the viewers is to write about the inspiration behind it.
+This lays a foundation before you begin to explain your artwork to your viewers.
+Inspiration can be a daily phenomenon or a particular incident.
 Regardless, explain it in as simple words as you can.
-This accomplishes the principal goal of connecting with the viewer.
-Not doing so leaves a viewer unconnected, especially if it’s abstract art.
-Without it, your art is a splash of multitude colors on canvas with nothing to make of it.
+This act accomplishes the principal goal of connecting with the viewer.
+Not doing so leaves a viewer unconnected, especially if it's abstract art.
+Without it, your art is a splash of multiple colors on canvas with nothing to make of it.

 The next important thing to do when you write an artist statement is to explain your art in words that would shape the perspective of viewers.
-Your art is your perspective, and can be are easily misunderstood.
+Your art is your viewpoint, and one can easily misunderstand it.
 To ensure that you and the viewer are on the same page, add a line or two to explain your art.
 But, restrain from divulging all the details about your work.
 Try to leave a little room for curiosity such that the viewer is bound to further inquire about your art.

 3. Keep the artist statement as small as possible

-Lengthy biographies drain viewers, especially when they are out to see beautiful art.
-A lot of fancy words make a statement longer and difficult to comprehend.
+If you are wondering how long should your artist statement be, then you should know that lengthy biographies drain viewers, especially when they are out to see beautiful art.
+A lot of fancy words make a statement boring and challenging to comprehend.
 A long-winded explanation makes the work appear insecure.

 Consider this as the most critical point in your lessons on how to write an artist statement.
-An effective artist statement is anywhere from 100 words to one-page-long.
-To bring your statement in this range cut down on technical details and fancy words that you have included in your artist statement.
+An effective artist statement is anywhere from a hundred words to one-page-long.
+To bring your statement in this range, cut down on technical details and fancy words that you may have included in your artist statement.

 4. Use an active voice

 Write your artist statement in an active voice.
-It makes the tone more conversational; as if you are speaking to your viewer in person.
+It makes the tone more conversational as if you are speaking to your viewer in person.
 It establishes an instant connection with the viewer.
-Use online editing tools like Hemingway app to ensure that your artist statement is written in active voice.
+Use online editing tools like the Hemingway App to ensure that your artist statement appears in the active voice.